Fred-Smashing/Simple_Regex_Demo/README.md

 - Evil_Password
   - How allowing user input when regex is involved can be a bad idea (and cause a program to lock up for an exponential amount of time)

+---

+Utilities just has a method that is used to load a file accros several of the projects